 There are many causes of pericarditis:

-In these cases, it is likely that the inflammation of the pericardium is an error in the body’s response to the procedure or condition.
+In these cases, it’s likely that the inflammation of the pericardium is an error in the body’s response to the procedure or condition.
 It can sometimes take several weeks for symptoms of pericarditis to develop after bypass surgery.
 Talk to your surgeon if you’re concerned about this.

 Diagnosis and Tests